 Supplement Naturally

 Taking an herbal supplement that addresses hormone changes during menopause can be a highly effective addition to the other methods described on this list.
-For instance, Intimate Rose’s Everbloom is a natural plant-based supplement for menopause relief.
-It includes these key herbal ingredients to address each of the symptoms of menopause:
+For instance, natural plant-based supplements for menopause relief.
+They can include these key herbal ingredients to address each of the symptoms of menopause: